 Many of an object's properties can contain multiple values.
 For example, the telephone number property, found in many object types, can contain several different telephone numbers.

 The NETADMIN and NetWare Administrator utilities allow you to see and change properties for any object to which you have sufficient rights.

-See also "Novell Directory Services"; "Object Rights" in Chapter 1 of Supervising the Network.
+See also "Novell Directory Services"; Object Rights in Supervising the Network.